opensearch-project/documentation-website/breaking-changes.md

 ### Deprecate non-inclusive terms

-Non-inclusive terms have been deprecated in the 2.x releases and will be permanently removed in OpenSearch 3.0.
+Non-inclusive terms are deprecated in version 2.x and will be permanently removed in OpenSearch 3.0.
 We are using the following replacements:

 - "Whitelist" is now "Allow list"
 - "Blacklist" is now "Deny list"